The-Known-Galaxy/archives/jedi/organizations/the_gray_jedi_order/the_gray_jedi_order.md

 # Introduction

 The Jedi Order was founded in 25,000 BBY.
-This sect was studying only the light side of the Force.The Gray Jedi Order was a sect that was founded in 132 BBY after itís separation from The Jedi Order.
+This sect was studying only the light side of the Force.The Gray Jedi Order was a sect that was founded in 132 BBY after it‚Äôs separation from The Jedi Order.
 The Gray Jedi Order was different from the normal one in many forms like: philosophy, Force studying, robes, ETC.

 The Gray Jedi Order was created by force users who believed that the both sides of the Force should be used.
-Itís first leader under the function of Kage:  Leor Danal.
+It‚Äôs first leader under the function of Kage:  Leor Danal.

 # Section 1

 Skills of The Gray Jedi:

 The Gray Jedi were learning both sides of the Force.
 At the mastery of their learned skills they could be almost unbeatable.